 Alan Preston's submission to Environment Canterbury Draft Land Transport Strategy 20th of December 2007 )

-The podcast of an interview with Alan on Plains FM Radio's Nick Peg broadcast on the 4th of April 2008.
+The podcast of an interview with Alan Preston on Plains FM in Christchurch 2008